FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

    rename it to `docker-compose`.
 5. Open the `.env` file in the installation directory to make the adaptions required for your environment.

+> **Note:** Restrict the access permissions of the `.env` file.
+It specifies passwords that must be protected from unauthorized access!

 6. For integrating the Monitoring Service with OpenStack Keystone, you have to specify the following parameters: